lindenb/jvarkit/docs/PcrClipReads.md

  Soft clip BAM files based on PCR target regions https://www.biostars.org/p/147136/

- *  mapping quality is set to zero if a read on strand - overlap the 5' side of the PCR fragment
+ *  mapping quality is set to zero if a read on mapped strand - overlap the 5' side of the PCR fragment
- *  mapping quality is set to zero if a read on strand + overlap the 3' side of the PCR fragment
+ *  mapping quality is set to zero if a read on mapped strand + overlap the 3' side of the PCR fragment
  *  mapping quality is set to zero if no PCR fragment is found